Achievable logoAchievable logo

 2. Bend at the waist while reaching forward with the left arm.

-3. Simultaneously extend the right leg behind you.
+3. At the same time, extend the right leg behind you.

 4. Try to keep the hips square.